 Once you have made the decision to undergo breast augmentation, selecting the implant that will achieve your unique cosmetic goals can seem like a difficult decision.
-For this reason, Dr. Neil Zemmel spends a significant amount of time getting to know his patients’ individual aspirations and concerns.
-During a thorough one-on-one consultation, Dr. Zemmel will talk with you about the advantages of each implant option to help ensure you select an implant that can meet all of your wishes and expectations.
-Before the day of your breast augmentation surgery, you will have several opportunities to try on a variety of implant types as well as view virtual renderings of possible results so you feel confident in your final decision.
+For this reason, our breast augmentation surgeons, Dr. Neil J. Zemmel and Dr. Karishma Reddy, spend a significant amount of time getting to know their patients’ individual aspirations and concerns.
+During a thorough one-on-one breast surgery consultation, one of our board-certified plastic surgeons will talk with you about the advantages of each implant option to help ensure you select an implant that can meet all of your wishes and expectations.

-Dr. Zemmel believes in a natural, proportional, and balanced look.
+Dr. Zemmel and Dr. Reddy believe in a natural, proportional, and balanced look.

 You will be fitted with demo implants at least two times before surgery.
-Dr. Zemmel will guide you through the fittings to ensure your implant choice meets all of your cosmetic goals.
+Your surgeon will guide you through the fittings to ensure your implant choice meets all of your cosmetic goals.